derblaueengel2003/capstone/Readme.md

 ## Intro

-My capstone project is called "myDesk" and is a tool that allows employees of a company to request vacation days to their managers.
+My capstone project is called "myDesk" and is a tool built with Python and JavaScript that allows employees of a company to request vacation days to their managers.
 The are 3 different user types: **administrator**, **manager** and **employee**.
 Each one of them has a specific role and can complete unique tasks:

 1. Administrators are the ones that build the structure of the app: